spraakbanken/karp-backend/README.md

 5. Do the same for `municipalities`
 6. `karp-cli resource publish places 1`
 7. `karp-cli resource publish municipalities 1`

-## Pre-processing data before publishing

-** TODO: review this **
-Can be used to have less downtime, because sometimes the preprocessing may be faster on another machine than the machine that talks to Elasticsearch.
-Do `create` and `import` on both machines, with the same data.
-Use machine 1 to preprocess and use result on machine 2.

-1. Create resource and import data as usual.
-2. Run `karp-cli preprocess --resource_id places --version 2 --filename places_preprocessed`

-   `places_preprocessed` will contain a pickled dataset containing everything that is needed

-3. Run `karp-cli publish_preprocessed --resource_id places --version 2 --data places_preprocessed`
-4. Alternatively run `karp-cli reindex_preprocessed --resource_id places --data places_preprocessed`
-   , if the resource was already published.

 ## Technologies